 I know my symptoms have changed over the years in patterns and places on the body and they continue to change.
 They vary from milder to more severe attacks, although on average they are mostly severe.
 My newest symptoms are visual disturbances with blank spots, zigzags, shimmering and more noticeable silver lightning bolts.

-Thankfully the mood swings have calmed down significantly over the years, as I have slowly come to accept this life long condition.
+Thankfully the mood swings have calmed down significantly over the years, as I have slowly come to accept this lifelong condition.
 There was a time when I had no pain abortives, 14 years or so, where the pain was so intense that I could not detect the more subtle warning symptoms my body was sending me.
 It was just a short time before it all went straight to the PAIN!

 There is no age that migraine specifically can start to occur in your life.
 Some people develop migraine in their 50’s and others as children.
 Whenever it happens I strongly recommend you find a migraine doctor or specialist.
 Not all neurologists or doctors have sufficient experience to deal effectively with migraines.

 How do you keep hope alive when you have chronic migraines or a chronic illness?
 What does hope even mean?
 Is it wishing life was just the same as before you became ill?
 My dear friend says that “hope is a belief in a positive outcome.
-A positive outcome, not necessarily the one I expected or asked for.”
+A positive outcome, not necessarily the one you expected or asked for.”

 Focus on what you can do between migraines.
 Your outlook and how you perceive things counts.
-You are important.
-Having migraines does not diminish who you are or what you want to do with your life.
-It just interrupts it all.

 Some of our greatest humans in history became great despite having migraines.
 We currently have more help available then they ever did.
 When you find yourself getting frustrated around this condition, distract yourself and do something fun, even if it’s for 5 minutes.